 Implementing an Effective Cost Accounting Solution

-During a recent HFMA-sponsored webinar, a Decision Support leader at Lafayette General Health (Marysa Kimbodeaux, Director of Decision Support) spoke on how their organization implemented an effective cost accounting system and the ways in which that process impacted their margin improvement, data governance and accountability moving forward.
+During a recent HFMA-sponsored webinar, a Decision Support leader at Lafayette General Health (Marysa Kimbodeaux, Director of Decision Support) spoke on how their organization implemented effective cost accounting tools for healthcare and the ways in which that process impacted their margin improvement, data governance and accountability moving forward.

-Read on to learn how Lafayette General Health partnered with Strata Decision Technology to provide their team access to accurate, actionable data and how they used this information to boost accountability and strategic growth moving forward.
+Read on to learn how Lafayette General Health partnered with Strata Decision Technology to provide their team access to accurate, actionable data in reliable cost accounting tools for healthcare and how they used this information to boost accountability and strategic growth moving forward.

-When Lafayette General Health (LGH) began to consider a new cost accounting system, they were planning for growth.
+When Lafayette General Health (LGH) began to consider new cost accounting tools for healthcare, they were planning for growth.
 LGH is the largest nonprofit, community-owned regional health system in Acadiana, with six hospitals (four acute care, two critical access), clinics for 60+ physicians, ambulatory clinics, joint ventures, and clinical affiliations.
 But when they started, LGH had only their hospitals, and costing maintenance took about two days for their Finance Team to complete when requested Ad Hoc.

-Today, the organization’s cost accounting operates differently.
+Today, the organization’s cost accounting operates differently using their cost accounting healthcare software.
 Instead of 2 days for maintenance, it can be completed in 2 hours.
 Reports are created not by the Finance team, but by a user base that can rely on self-service reporting and their cost and decision support acumen.

-Over the course of two years, LGH has implemented and sequenced capabilities in data integration, budgeting, decision support, capital planning, management and productivity reporting, and continuous improvement.
+Over the course of two years, LGH has implemented their cost accounting healthcare software and sequenced capabilities in data integration, budgeting, decision support, capital planning, management and productivity reporting, and continuous improvement.

-LGH relied upon new principals of cost accounting and the HFMA-Strata L7 Cost Accounting Adoption Model™ to implement a new cost accounting system.
+LGH relied upon new principals of cost accounting and the HFMA-Strata L7 Cost Accounting Maturity Model™ to implement a new cost accounting tools for healthcare.
 To build their new cost model, LGH needed to focus on the 3 guiding principals to cost accounting: accuracy, accessibility, and action.
 Leveraging insights from Strata’s Centers of Excellence playbook, LGH was able to expand their cost accounting functionality to all facilities, implement better data governance, build dashboards for their executives and service-line/operational leaders, and drive more accurate, actionable data.

-Leveraging a new cost accounting system, LGH automated system-generated statistics where they previously input data manually, accounted for variable expenses, defined and analyzed patient cohorts, layered topside adjustments and patient-specific costs into profitability reporting, and adjusted reporting and rollout across their operational managers, department directors, service-line leaders and executives.
+Leveraging new cost accounting tools and cost accounting software for healthcare, LGH automated system-generated statistics where they previously input data manually, accounted for variable expenses, defined and analyzed patient cohorts, layered topside adjustments and patient-specific costs into profitability reporting, and adjusted reporting and rollout across their operational managers, department directors, service-line leaders and executives.

-Looking forward, LGH will be using the HFMA-Strata L7 Cost Accounting Adoption Model™ to help them move toward even more accurate, comprehensive cost accounting, leveraging their data to boost accessibility, automation, and accountability within the organization.
+Looking forward, LGH will be using the HFMA-Strata L7 Cost Accounting Maturity Model™ to help them move toward even more accurate, comprehensive cost accounting, leveraging a cost accounting healthcare software and their data to boost accessibility, automation, and accountability within the organization.